bbtufty/romsearch/docs/configs/config.rst

     romsearch:                          # ROMSearch specific options
       method: 'filter_then_download'    # OPTIONAL.
 Method to use, option are 'filter_then_download', or
                                         #           'download_then_filter'.
 Defaults to 'filter_then_download'
+      separate_directories: false       # OPTIONAL.
+If false, then ROMs will be moved to a flattened directory structure
+                                        #           (all ROMs in one directory).
+If true, will separate ROMs out based
+                                        #           on their short names.
+Defaults to false
       handle_multi_discs: false         # OPTIONAL.
 Whether to group multi-disc games into a single .m3u file.
 Defaults
                                         #           to false
       run_romdownloader: true           # OPTIONAL.
 Whether to run ROMDownloader.
 Defaults to true